abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:72082e6996
 ## Creating a Git repository in RStudio

-RStudio implements support for two version control systems: Git and Subversion; we will focus on teaching you Git.

 Whenever you want Git to track your scripts, your very first step will be to **create a _repository_**.
-A repository is the place where Git stores both the *files* its supposed to keep track of and the actual *history* of the changes made to those files.
+A repository is the place where Git stores both the *files* it's supposed to keep track of and the actual *history* of the changes made to those files.
 Think of it as a specialized type of file folder where Git stores some metadata in addition to the files that you're working on.

 > Most git commands will only work within Git repositories!